dxlliv/planner/docs/getting-started.md

 ## Set up a new user

-After creating the profile configuration, create the user folder in `public/user/instagram/` and place the `config.json` you just created, making sure to provide a valid JSON.
+After creating the profile configuration, create the user folder in `public/user/instagram/` and place the `config.json` you just prepared, making sure to provide a valid JSON.

-If you have not defined a direct link, place an image called `avatar.jpg` in your folder.

 ::: tip NOTE

-The username you put in the configuration must be the same as the folder name.
+The username you put in the configuration must be the same of the folder name.

 :::

-### Define it in the main config
+### Define your profile in the main config

 Add your new profile path in the root `config.json` like the example.